ZviRosenfeld/MinMaxSearch/README.md

 ### PreventLoops
 In some games - such as tic-tac-toe or connect 4 - loops are impossible.
 In others - like chess - loops can be quite common.
 If this flag is set to true, the program will automatically recognize loop situations and not look any deeper when they occur.
-Note that this will only work if Equals is implement in a meaningful way on your states.
+Note that this will only work if Equals is implement in a meaningful way for your states.

 ### FavorShortPaths
 If true, the algorithm will favor short solutions over long solutions when they both result in the same score.